ziaali455/uv_spec_research_fall24/README.md

 ### Week 3/4
 - Completed tab bar setup and basic image processing based on hue value
 - Researching the data science aspect of how to process images and place them in the hue range of the desired phosphour

+### Week 5/6/7
+- Completed a matrix UI for viewing condensed results of hue matrix after taking a photo
+- Currently working on improving hue accuracy values